m-molinari/python_rabbitmq/README.md

 # python_rabbitmq

-Simple scripts that Produce and Consume messages for RabbitMQ for playing with the Rabbit or stress it :)
+Simple scripts that Produce and Consume messages for RabbitMQ

 ## Install
 ### Clone